 Reflection: Journal your trauma symptoms.
 When do you experience them the most, and when do you experience them the least?
 Do this for several weeks to find patterns.

-Talking about our traumatic experiences is hard- I get that.
+Talking about our traumatic experiences is hard- I understand that completely.
 However, when you repress your trauma, it does not just go away.
 Instead, it gets stored in our bodies.
-This is why you must take the time to reflect on why you are not seeking help, what barriers you are facing, and what your next steps are.
+This is why it can be helpful to reflect on why you don't talk about your emotional trauma and understand the impact it has on your life.

 Giving up on yourself is not an option.